-When it comes to looking after your dog’s health, keeping him up to date on his vaccines and providing regular checkups are two of the most important things you can do as a pet parent.
+Regarding looking after your dog’s health, keeping him up to date on his vaccines, and providing regular checkups are two of the most important things you can do as a pet parent.
 If your dog is young and healthy, he will probably only need to see his vet once a year.
 Senior dogs, or dogs with chronic health issues, should see their veterinarian every three to six months.

 Prioritizing your dog’s wellness checkups will increase your chances of catching a potential health issue in its early stages before it becomes severe.
 With many conditions, the sooner you begin treatment, the better the outcome.
-Catching symptoms early can make a huge difference in your dog’s overall health and longevity.
+Noticing symptoms early can significantly impact your dog’s overall health and longevity.

 1. Head pressing